Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 And because accessibility for the visually impaired is intrinsically based on audio design, which is itself often a late stage in the production phase, accessibility options were developed hastily and not thoroughly.

-adding complexity to the production of a video game, which already required a great deal of organizational work.
+The design of accessibility options was often seen as adding complexity to the production of a video game, which already required a great deal of organizational work.
 There are often budgetary and cost/benefit discussions that could slow down the development of such features.

 Nevertheless, we have been able to analyse through the journey from audio games to the discussion on the inclusivity of video games that the creation of a sophisticated audio design can enhance this field by creating immersive sound environments, incorporating captivating sound effects and voice guidance, and seamlessly blending non-synthetic audio descriptions with the game world.